Maryland Eviction Notice

 Step 1: Provide Notice

-- First-class mail with a certificate of mailing.
+- First-class mail with a certificate of mailing

-- Posting the notice on the door of the premises.
+- Posting the notice on the door of the premises

 Step 2: File Initial Court Documents

-If the tenant does not comply with the eviction notice, the landlord must file the necessary court forms at the District Court where the property is located.
-This includes paying a filing fee.
+If tenants do not comply with the eviction notice, landlords must file the necessary court forms at the District Court where the property is located.
+Additionally, this process includes paying a filing fee.

 Step 3: Serve the Tenant